 - Evaluating implementation consultants as well as software vendors.
 Too many software projects fail, not because the customer chooses the wrong system but because the implementation consulting firm is not qualified.
 Our vendor introduction and reference-checking phases ensure that you not only have the right system, but the right system implementation consultants as well.

-- No conflict of interest.
+- No conflicts of interest.
 Nearly all of the free “software evaluation tools” are marketing websites in disguise.
 They make their money by selling your contact information to vendors as sales leads.
 In contrast, Strativa is focused entirely on providing management consulting services.
 We are not in the lead generation business for vendors.

 - 10-minute video presentation highlighting current trends in ERP selection, adoption, and key factors for success: Trends in ERP and How to Ensure Success. →